The Wild Bunch: Plot

-In 1913 Texas, Pike Bishop, the leader of a gang of aging outlaws, seeks to retire after a final robbery of silver from a railroad payroll office.
-Corrupt railroad agent Pat Harrigan has hired a posse of bounty hunters led by Pike's former partner Deke Thornton, who ambush and kill more than half of Bishop's gang in a bloody shootout, which also kills many innocent bystanders as Pike uses a serendipitous temperance union parade to shield their getaway.
+In 1913 South Texas, Pike Bishop is the leader of a gang of aging outlaws – most of them disguised as a U.S. Cavalry troop – who hope to retire after a final robbery of silver from a railroad payroll office.
+But corrupt railroad agent Pat Harrigan has been tipped off about the heist.
+Subsequently, he hired a posse of bounty hunters and paroled Pike's former partner Deke Thornton to reluctantly lead them.
+Spotting the bounty hunters, Pike attempts to utilize a temperance union parade to shield their getaway, which escalates into a bloody, confusing shootout that claims numerous innocent bystanders and more than half of Pike's gang.

-Pike rides off with the only survivors: his close friend Dutch Engstrom, brothers Lyle and Tector Gorch, the inexperienced Angel, and a fifth man blinded and mortally wounded by buckshot, whom Pike mercy-kills.
+Pike escapes with his close friend Dutch Engstrom, brothers Lyle and Tector Gorch, the inexperienced Angel, and a fifth man blinded by buckshot, whom Pike mercy-kills.
 The loot from the robbery turns out to be worthless steel washers planted by Harrigan.
 Needing money, they head for Mexico accompanied by the cantankerous Freddie Sykes and cross the Rio Grande to the rural village where Angel was born.
-The village elder warns them about General Mapache, a vicious Huertista officer in the Mexican Federal Army, who has been stealing food and animals from local villages to support his campaign against the forces of Pancho Villa.
+The village elder, Don José, warns them about Mapache, a vicious Huertista officer in the Mexican Federal Army.
+Mapache, a Brigadier general (judging by his rank insignia) who nevertheless styles himself ‘Generalissimo’, has been raiding local villages to supply his campaign against the forces of Pancho Villa.
+He had hanged Angel's father for supporting the revolutionaries.

-Pike's gang ask the general for work at his headquarters in the town of Agua Verde.
-Angel spots his former lover Teresa in Mapache's arms and shoots her dead, angering the general and nearly getting them killed, but Pike defuses the situation.
-Mapache offers gold to the gang to rob a U.S. Army train so Mapache can resupply his army's dwindling stocks of ammunition and provide samples of American weapons to his German military adviser Commander Mohr.
+The gang goes to the town of Agua Verde, where Mapache has set up his headquarters.
+Angel spots his former lover Teresa in Mapache's arms and shoots her dead, forcing Pike and Dutch to defuse the ensuing standoff.
+Mapache offers them $10,000 in gold to rob a U.S. Army train carrying 16 crates of rifles, to resupply his army and provide samples of modern American weapons to his German military adviser Commander Mohr (for historical background see Mexico in World War I and Zimmermann telegram).

-Angel gives his share of the gold to Pike in return for sending one crate of rifles and ammunition to a band of peasant rebels opposed to Mapache.
-The holdup goes largely as planned until Thornton's posse turns up on the train the gang has robbed and chases them to the Mexican border.
-The robbers blow up a trestle bridge spanning the Rio Grande as the posse tries to cross, dumping the entire posse into the river, but the exhausted posse continues their pursuit.
+Angel offers his share of gold to Pike in return for sending one crate to a band of Piro Indians friendly with his village, ensuring their protection from Mapache.
+The heist goes as planned until Thornton's posse emerges from the train and chases them to the Mexican border.
+Pike's crew blows up a trestle bridge spanning the Rio Grande, dumping Thornton and his men into the river.